Deep Down returns to profit

 - Business & Finance

-Revenues for the quarter were $5.6 million compared to revenues of $4.4 million for the quarter ended March 31, 2016.
-The $1.2 million (29 percent) increase is primarily a result of work completed on certain projects, as well as revenue generated for offshore work during the three months ended March 31, 2017.
+Deep Down’s revenues for the first quarter 2017 were $5.6 million compared to revenues of $4.4 million for the first quarter of last year.
+According to the company, the $1.2 million or 29 percent increase is primarily a result of work completed on certain large projects, as well as revenue generated for offshore work during the quarter.

-Ronald E. Smith, CEO, stated: “The oil and gas industry has largely adapted to the new normal of lower oil prices.
-While there is some optimism about higher prices in the mid to long-term horizon, most companies are developing project strategies with current prices in mind.
+Ronald E. Smith, Chief Executive Officer, stated, “The oil and gas industry has largely adapted to the new normal of lower oil prices.
+While there is some optimism about higher prices in the mid to long-term horizon, most companies are developing project strategies with current prices in mind.”

-“While we initially saw some prolonged engineering cycles resulting from our modified contracting and project execution strategy, we are now reaping the fruits of this strategy.
-The positive results of the quarter ended March 31, 2017 are a testament to the mutually beneficial, open and collaborative nature of some of our large projects.
-Our customers have also realized significant cost savings, while getting the most ideal solutions.
+“While we initially saw some prolonged engineering cycles resulting from our modified contracting and project execution strategy, we are now reaping the fruits of this strategy.”